 Homesickness and Boarding school Syndrome

-Euphemistically we speak of the unhappy child as going through homesickness, boarding school and the attendant emotional problems were seen as a kind of right of passage, rather than as serious issues that might blight an individual.
+Euphemistically we speak of the unhappy child as going through homesickness, and historically, boarding school and the attendant emotional problems were seen as a kind of right of passage, rather than as serious attachment issues that might blight an individual.
 An emotional split can occur that can be easy to miss and which in the long term can leave a deep sense of failure.

 Recognising Boarding School Syndrome